-My faith in God kept me going, my prayers for relief kept me hopeful, my family and those around me gave me a reason to not give up.
+My faith in God kept me going, my prayers for relief kept me hopeful, my family gave me a reason to not give up.

 When you are so sick that you can’t even push yourself to get out of bed to cook dinner for your children it’s pretty sad.

-When a walk outside is impossible because you’re so chemically sensitive, dizzy and weak that you convince your kids to play inside while mommy lies down……yeah those moments broke my heart and still do.
+When a walk outside is impossible because you’re so chemically sensitive, dizzy and weak that you convince your kids to play inside while mommy lies down……yeah those moments broke my heart.

 Here is an excerpt from my diary on a day I was feeling really overwhelmed: